pbailis/partitions-post/README.markdown

 ### An anonymous hosting provider

-From what we can gather informally, *all* the major managed hosting providers experience regular network failures.
+From what we can gather informally, almost *all* the major managed hosting providers experience regular network failures.
 One company running 100-200 nodes on a major hosting provider reported that in a 90-day period the provider's network went through five distinct periods of partitions.
 Some partitions disabled